patrickrodee/color-theming/readme.md

-# A simple app to show you how easy it is to apply Material Theming using Material Components for the Web.
+# A file template to getting started with Material Components for the Web.

+This file template sets up the `webpack` configuration and installs the `npm` packages required to get Material Components for the Web up and running.
+It displays a simple Material button that says "Hello World"!

 Remix It!
 Make changes in `app.scss` to see your theme get applied throughout the app.